10 Ways to Ask Dental Patients to Leave Reviews

 Did you know that we’re one of the top-rated dental practices in Lake Forest?
 Click here to let us know how we’re doing.

-Then, you can include a link to Google or HealthGrades, or whatever else.
-The chances are good that some of the people who see your post will click through and leave a review.
+Then, you can include a link to Google, HealthGrades, or whatever else.
+It's likely that some of the people who see your post will click through and leave a review.

 4. Ask via Direct Mail